 Airport: Unfortunately, when you catch a taxi from the airport, the fare is non-negotiable.
 The airport is a 45-minute ride away, so it's a good idea to see if your accommodation offers a free shuttle service.
 If that's not an option, consider taking a shuttle bus if you're not in a hurry.
 A shuttle will generally cost half as much as a taxi ride.

-Water Taxis & Cruise Ships: To see the famous Arch of Cabo San Lucas, hop into a water taxi or glass bottom boat to take you out to Lover's Beach.
+Water taxis and cruise ships: To see the famous Arch of Cabo San Lucas, hop into a water taxi or glass bottom boat to take you out to Lover's Beach.
 A water taxi will cost around US $10 per person, but you might have luck negotiating a cheaper price if you're traveling in a group.

-Keep in mind, almost every ship that travels to the Sea of Cortez or the Mexican Riviera will make a stop in Cabo San Lucas.
-That means cruise ship crowds, big ones.
+Keep in mind, almost every passenger ship that travels to the Sea of Cortez or the Mexican Riviera will make a stop in Cabo San Lucas.
+That means cruise ship crowds – big ones.

 Traveling to the Baja California Peninsula?
 Here's how you can stay safe in Cabo San Lucas, Los Cabos and Tijuana.